gleannyc/documentation/docs/docs/project-management/database-connections.md

 1. Go to the `Settings` page using the link on the navigation side bar
 2. Select `Database Connections`
 3. Click `+ Add Database Connection`
-4. Select the type of database; either Snowflake, Postgres, Redshift or BigQuery
+4. Select the type of database; either Athena, Snowflake, Postgres, Redshift or BigQuery
 5. Fill out the credentials according to your type of database
 6. Click the antenna icon to test your connection `🗼`
 7. Click `Add` to complete the process

+!!! bastion "SSH tunnel beta"

+    Currently in beta, Glean supports connecting to a Postgres or Redshift database via a bastion host.
+A bastion host is a server which you control that has access to your database but is not the database host itself.
+This may be useful when handling especially sensitive data.
+To join the beta, [contact us](mailto:support@glean.io?subject=SSH tunnel beta).

+    To use a bastion host, toggle on `Use SSH tunnel` when creating a Postgres database connection.
+Fill out the additional credentials according to your bastion host set up.
+Download Glean's public ssh key and set it as an authorized key on your server under the bastion host user that you specify in the data connection.

+    Fill out the remaining credentials as they'll be accessed by your bastion host, e.g. for `Port` specify the port on which your bastion host connects to the database.

-!!!
-Specifying schemas
+!!! schemas "Specifying schemas"

     For most database types, you can optionally specify a schema.
 If you specify a schema in Glean, only tables from that schema will be made available in the [Add Data Model](../data-modeling/add-data-model.md)  workflow